Abibubble/milestone2-harry-potter-quiz/testing.md

 * Ensure that after this alert, the quiz goes to the relevant results page, depending on the user's current score.

 ### Audio
-* Ensure that if the background music is toggled on, the background music is playing.
-* Ensure that if the background music is toggled off, the background music is not playing.
-* Ensure that if the sound effects are toggled on, the sound effects are playing.
-* Ensure that if the sound effects are toggled off, the sound effects are playing.
-* Ensure that the background music plays on every page of the quiz.
-* Ensure that if the user gets a question correct, the good sound effect plays.
-(RELATED TO THEIR HOUSE???????????????)
-* Ensure that if the user gets a question wrong, the bad sound effect plays.
-(RELATED TO THEIR HOUSE???????????????)
+* Click the Audio on button to turn the audio on, and change the Audio on button to Audio off from the Home page.
+* Click the Audio off button to turn the audio off, and change the Audio off button to Audio on from the Home page.

+* Click the Audio on button to turn the audio on, and change the Audio on button to Audio off from the quiz page.
+* Click the Audio off button to turn the audio off, and change the Audio off button to Audio on from the quiz page.

+* Click the Audio on button to turn the audio on, and change the Audio on button to Audio off from the Instructions page.
+* Click the Audio off button to turn the audio off, and change the Audio off button to Audio on from the Instructions page.

+* Click the Audio on button to turn the audio on, and change the Audio on button to Audio off from the results page.
+* Click the Audio off button to turn the audio off, and change the Audio off button to Audio on from the results page.